How To Grow Sunflower Microgreens At Home

 sunflower seeds treated with hydrogen peroxide

-We have also read that white vinegar, and grapefruit seed extract will kill fungus too.
-We will test those and make a separate article on the results and update this post as well.
+We have also read that white vinegar and grapefruit seed extract will kill fungus too.
+We will test those, make a separate article on the results, and update this post.

 Removing Sunflower Microgreens From The Blackout

-To get an idea of when to place your sunflower microgreens under light, see the photo below.
+See the photo below to get an idea of when to place your sunflower microgreens under the light.

-For most microgreens, it's cut and dry when to remove the from the blackout period.
-It's time when the plants lift the cover off the tray, or for smaller microgreens, when there is good germination, it's time to place them under a light.
+Most microgreens are cut and dry when removing them from the blackout period.
+When the plants lift the cover off the tray, or for smaller microgreens, when there is good germination, it’s time to place them under a light.

-If your sunflower tray is clean and the plants are growing well, treat them like any other microgreen; when they start lifting the cover and weight, place them in the light.
+If your sunflower tray is clean and the plants are growing well, treat them like any other microgreen; when they lift the cover and weight, place them in the light.

-In most cases, this will take care of the problem, and the sunflower microgreens will recover and grow just fine.
-Though, a bit slower.
+This will solve the problem in most cases, and the sunflower microgreens will recover and grow just fine.
+Though a bit slower.

 growing sunflower microgreen seeds

 The plants in the middle of the tray have lifted the cover, including the 5-pound weight on top of them.
-Notice that the seeds on the perimeter of the tray didn't germinate as well, or grow as fast.
+Notice that the seeds on the tray’s perimeter didn’t germinate or grow as fast.

-We aren't sure if this is because of lower humidity on the outside, less soil on the edges not retaining enough moisture, or some other cause.
+We aren’t sure if this is because of lower humidity outside, less soil on the edges not retaining enough moisture, or some other cause.

 Anyway, at this point, we placed this tray under our LED grow lights and watered the tray from the bottom.